 Where is eduroam available?

-eduroam is available within Gower College Swansea at the following locations: Tycoch, Gorseinon, Llwyn Y Bryn and Sketty Hall.
+eduroam is available within Gower College Swansea at the following locations: Tycoch, Gorseinon, Llwyn Y Bryn, Jubilee Court and Sketty Hall.

 eduroam is also available at many locations across the UK and the world, the following links will indicate where eduroam may be available;